ByteOtter/OtterDen/testsuite/README.md

 This is still under heavy development and this section will be expanded upon when more information is available.

+## Structure

+The testsuite is mainly focused on testing WebUI output and functionality using [Selenium](https://www.selenium.dev/).<br>
+The Browser these tests are being run on is Firefox using [Geckodriver](https://github.com/mozilla/geckodriver/releases) as the WebDriver.

+Make sure pip installs all requirements.

 ## Running tests

 To run the example tests already implemented: